JuliaActuary/JuliaActuary.org/index.md

 [`ActuaryUtilities.jl`](#actuaryutilitiesjl)
 - Robust and fast calculations for `internal_rate_of_return`, `duration`, `convexity`, `present_value`, `breakeven`, and more.
-- Utility features like copy and paste to/from Excel and Julia!

 [`Yields.jl`](#yieldsjl)※
 - Simple and composable yield curves and calculations.